buildbuddy-io/buildbuddy/website/blog/buck2.md

 | bazel w. `srcs`               | `42.580 s ± 1.881 s` |    `10.047 s ± 0.517 s` |    ` 73.009 s ± ‎ 2.975 s` |
 | bazel<br/>w. `srcs`, no `BES` | `40.455 s ± 2.275 s` |    ` 6.208 s ± 0.444 s` |    ` 70.788 s ± ‎ 4.408 s` |

-This shows that when configured correctly, Bazel performance could be very competitive comparing to Buck2.
+This shows that when configured correctly, Bazel performance is very competitive comparing to Buck2.
 And that Buck2 still has some rooms for growth in areas such as Remote Build Execution.

 Interested readers could find my benchmarking setup in Github repo [sluongng/buck2-rbe-bench](https://github.com/sluongng/buck2-rbe-bench)